 Does your product simply work better than your competitors’ products?
 Do you offer some functionality that your competitors do not?
-Can users expect the product life to last longer than other products?
-Your product’s competitive advantage may indeed prove to be superior construction and dependability.
+Can users expect the product to last longer than other products?
+Your product’s competitive advantage may indeed prove to be of superior construction and dependability.